mikeizbicki/ucr-cs100/tutorials/TDD/README.md

 *** No errors detected
 ```

+This is a pitfall I wanted to point out.
+Our code does pass the test, however the code was implemented to only pass that one test.
+If the test was slightly adjusted at all the test would immediately fail.

 Now we need to begin refractoring our implementation.
-Since we can't just return
-the correct a constant vector each and everytime we need to actually tokenize
-our string.

 ```
 vector<string> tok_string(const string& input)